Mills College

 Mills College at Northeastern University in Oakland, California is part of Northeastern University's global university system.
-Mills College was founded as the Young Ladies Seminary in 1852 in Benicia, California; it was relocated to Oakland in 1871 and became the second women's college west of the Rockies.
-In 2022, it merged with Northeastern University.
+Mills College was founded as the Young Ladies Seminary in 1852 in Benicia, California, and in 1885 was renamed to Mills College; it was relocated to Oakland in 1871 and became the second women's college west of the Rockies.
+In 2022, it became a part of Northeastern University.